 When obtaining the IP address from the UPF, the SMF provides the UPF with the necessary information allowing the UPF to derive the proper IP address (e.g. the network instance, IP version, size of the IP address or Prefix the UPF is to allocate).

-In this clause the RG may correspond either to a 5G RG or to a FN RG;
+In this clause, unless specified otherwise, the RG may correspond either to a 5G RG or to a FN RG;